ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - Restored console rain density
 - Sped up menu and pause transitions
 - Fixed TLAD phone keypad rendering on top of the plastic cover
+- Fixed Yusef's golden cellphone and golden uzi cutscene models
 - Added an option to enable shadows for some objects and vegetation that lack them
 - Added options to customize shadow blur, bias and cascade blending
-- Various other fixes, like LOD lights now appear at the appropriate time like on the console versions
+- Various other fixes, like regular cops & fat cops will now spawn with their hat prop disabled when in a vehicle like console version

 ### Some details

+- **RecoilFix** - set to **1** to make recoil behavior bahave the same as controller when playing with keyboard and mouse, set to **0** to disable the fix
 - **AimingZoomFix** - set to **1** for proper fix, so it behaves like on xbox, set to **2** to have this fixed feature enabled in IV and TLAD, set to **-1** to disable this feature. **0** disables the fix, as usual.
 - **FpsLimit** - enter a desired value to specify the number of frames per second you want for the game.
 Like 30, 45, 60 or more.
 This will affect all gameplay.
 Refresh rate offsets may also be used.
-- **ExtraCutsceneFix** - fix stuttering animations in cutscenes
 - **CutsceneFpsLimit** - enter a desired value to specify the number of frames per second you want for the game to use on cutscenes only.
-- **ScriptCutsceneFovLimit** - this is the minimum fov value the game can set during script cutscenes, [like this one](https://www.youtube.com/watch?v=NzKw7ijHG10&hd=1).
-It prevents the game to zoom in too much on high fps.
-Since it's not a proper fix for the issue, you may disable it and use _hidden_ setting **ScriptCutsceneFpsLimit** that works the same way as **CutsceneFpsLimit**.
+- **MinigamesFpsLimit** - Limit frame rates for some selected minigames to avoid possible high frame rates issue during these minigames.
 - **DefaultCameraAngleInTLAD** - TLAD uses a different camera angle on bikes, this option can force the original IV camera angle.
 [Enabled](https://i.imgur.com/PqFHJfU.jpg) / [Disabled](https://i.imgur.com/5kM5Sgn.jpg)
 - **PedDeathAnimFixFromTBOGT** - when you perform a counter attack after a dodge in IV & TLAD, the ped after falling and dying performs an additional death animation, which doesn't happen in TBOGT.
 [Enabled](https://imgur.com/EYsiGPe) / [Disabled](https://imgur.com/CR3LEdR)
 - **DisableCameraCenteringInCover** - [see issue 20](https://github.com/GTAmodding/GTAIV-Issues-List/issues/20).
-- **VehicleBudget** - allows to increase the budget of vehicles.
+- **VehicleBudget** - allows to increase the budget of vehicles, used to avoid "Taxi Bug", may cause vehicle audio issue, [watch TJGM's video for more information about TaxiBug and VehicleBudget](https://www.youtube.com/watch?v=wr8m9kL3U20&t=237s)
 - **PedBudget** - allows to increase the budget of pedestrians.
-- **LightSyncRGB** - custom ambient lighting for IV, TLAD and TBOGT, health indication on G-Keys, police lights, ammo counter.
+- **ExtendedLimits** - set to **1** to increase various limits like modelinfo, handling, carcols

 ## Shaders Changelog